lukehaas/Shapely/README.md

 ## Shapely - a library for drawing and animating with the canvas ##

-It drastically reduces the code necessary for drawing shapes on the canvas.
+It drastically reduces the code necessary for drawing shapes on the canvas, and has zero dependencies (including the DOM).

 To invoke Shapely, start by passing it a canvas context (or array of canvas contexts).